Tutorial & Interface

 And under our Firing Conditions tab, we’re going to do that when the Fish and Shark puzzle pieces or Process Components have arrived.

 Please note that there are a number of other workflow patterns that are enabled by the other configuration options of the Process Orchestration Listener and Transport pair.
 For instance, we can deal with multiple transactions of the same type based on a count using this Transaction Count Required.
 Or we can implement conditional firing or statement-based operations with this Conditional Statement option.

-Now that we’ve walked through the four Routes that make up this three step process – let’s look at this end-to-end in the Local eiPlatform Emulator.
-We go to the Route menu to select and launch the Emulator.
+Now that we’ve walked through the four Routes that make up this three-step process, let’s look at this end-to-end in the Local eiPlatform Emulator.
+We go to the Tool menu to select and launch the Emulator.

 We are ready to start the test.
 Click Start Emulator.